If you’re wondering if your dog qualifies as an emotional support dog, you’re probably confused with the information online.

 Remember: Having an emotional support dog vest is NOT the equivalent of a certificate.
 You must have a letter, as described above.

-There is no official emotional support dog vest and you can purchase one from a variety of sources.
+There is no official emotional support dog vest or retailer.
+You can purchase one from a variety of sources:

 - Local pet stores— Some pet stores or big box stores sell vests made for ESAs.